by Ty Cobb

 8. Keep your back leg straight.
 Of course, if you put your weight more on the front leg, then the back leg will be straight.

-9. If high fast balls inside really bother you: Crouch over from waist and pass them up.
+9. If high fastballs inside really bother you: Crouch over from the waist and pass them up.
 Don’t bite, in other words.
-In crouching, you make the pitcher throw lower, which forces him away from the position that bothers you.
-But I think with the instructions I have give, you will hit them wherever they pitch.
+In a crouched stance, you make the pitcher throw lower, which forces him away from the position that bothers you.
+But I think with the instructions I have given, you will hit them wherever they pitch.

 10. Against a speedy left-hander: Don’t pull the ball!

 Use the same stance I have recommended, and when he throws you his curve, knock him down with it or you will naturally pull it, as the ball is breaking in toward you.
 But against a left-hander of fair speed: Move up in the box, also closer to the plate, and pull this style of pitching.

 Ty Cobb’s Batting Fundamentals are from a letter that he wrote to rookie outfielder Sam Chapman on May 18, 1938.
 It first appeared in print in 1947.
 Ty Cobb had the highest lifetime batting average (.366) of any player in the history of baseball.
 He won more batting average titles (12) than any other player, and in 1936 he became the first player ever selected to the Hall of Fame.
 Cobb played 22 seasons with the Detroit Tigers and retired as a player in 1928 following a two-year stint with the Philadelphia A’s when, at the age of 41, he hit “only” .323, his worst average since 1906.
 Cobb also was the first ballplayer to star in a movie, Somewhere in Georgia, a drama by Grantland Rice.